toluwagbemiga/bagisto-paystack/README.md

 ## Installation

+## Please give me a star if you love this project and it worked for you

 Follow these steps to install and configure the Paystack payment gateway package in Bagisto:

 1. Clone the repository to your local machine: